CAF Champions League: Sponsorship

 In October 2004, MTN contracted a four-year deal to sponsor CAF's competitions worth US$12.5 million, which at that time was the biggest sponsorship deal in African sporting history.

 In 2008, CAF put a value of €100 million for a comprehensive and long-term package of its competitions when it opened tenders for a new sponsor, which was scooped up by French telecommunications giant Orange through the signing of an eight-year deal the following year in July, whose terms were not disclosed.

-On 21 July 2016, French energy and petroleum giant, TotalEnergies (at the time known as Total S.A.) secured an 8-year sponsorship package from CAF to support its competitions, including its main competition, the Africa Cup of Nations.
+On 21 July 2016, French energy and petroleum giant, TotalEnergies (at the time known as Total S.A.) secured an 8-year sponsorship package from CAF to sponsore its competitions, including its main competition, the Africa Cup of Nations, which was extended for four more years, i.e. until 2028.